-We wanted to highlight some of the best natural activities to do including businesses and organizations who have efforts in protecting and helping their community and environment.
+We wanted to highlight some of the best natural activities to do including businesses and organizations that have efforts in protecting and helping their community and environment.
 You can read more about the sustainable Florida Keys activities in our other guide.

 Your Florida Keys road trip itinerary starts and ends at the Miami International Airport (MIA) since this is the best airport to fly into to enjoy the best stops on the Miami to Key West drive.
+Although, since we don’t spend any time in Miami, you can technically refer to this as a Key Largo to Key West drive since Key Largo is just 60 miles from Miami and the beginning of your journey.

 Table of Contents